shivamShankhdhar/CDAC-TEST-REPO-2/README.md

 # CDAC-TEST-REPO-2
-THIS REPOSITORY FOR DEMONSTRATING THE THINGS AND FOR BEING FAMILIAR WITH THE CONCEPTS hello there this shivam and i am editing this file for commiting the changes in to the remote.
+THIS REPOSITORY FOR DEMONSTRATING THE THINGS AND FOR BEING FAMILIAR WITH THE CONCEPTS hello there this is shivam and i am editing this file for commiting the changes in to the remote.